8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 The investment literature says this should be the case.
 Therefore, I'm considering this confirmation regarding:

 - choose your allocation and stick with it for as long as it makes sense;
-- buying what's down (either value, portfolio allocation, or both), which requires having more than one security in the portfolio;
+- buy what's down (either value, portfolio allocation, or both), which requires having more than one security in the portfolio;
-- dollar-cost averaging, rebalancing, or both;
+- dollar-cost average, rebalance, or both;
 - hold securities that are not 100 percent correlated; and
 - time to recover can be reduced when the previous are in place.

+For buying the dip this time, I went with the total stock market fund in the primary taxable brokerage account.
+At the fund level, the portfolio is overweight in the extended market fund (see [Recalibrating portfolio](#recalibrating-the portfolio-again)), so, decided against buying of it.
+I’m underweight in the multi-factor fund, but it’s only down 9 percent (not 10 or more), which, according to the [buying a dip](/experiences/finances/personal-budget/#spending-savings) protocol means I can’t buy more of it with this money.
+So, by process of elimination, the total stock market fund wins out.

 ## Accounts at my new employer